ezolenko/rollup-plugin-typescript2/README.md

 	Bail out on first syntactic error.
 In most cases setting this to false will result in exception in rollup itself.

+* `rollupCommonJSResolveHack`: false

+	On windows typescript resolver favors POSIX path, while commonjs plugin (and maybe others?) uses native path as module id.
+This can result in namedExports being ignored if rollup happened to use typescript's resolution.
+Set to true to pass resolved module path through `resolve()` to match up with commonjs.

 ### TypeScript version